Lessons From a Viral Rap Video: How to Build Memorable B2B Brands

 Since we launched the video, I witnessed so many additional use cases:

-- The SDR team uses the video as a fun way to reconnect with prospects.
+• The Sales team uses the video as a fun way to reconnect with prospects.

 So here’s my challenge: If you had a blank canvas, what experience would you create that your audience will remember?